-Officer's Recommendation That Council endorses the continuation of the Elected Members Conferences, Seminars, Attendance and Authorised Travel Policy as outlined in Attachment 1.
+Officer's Recommendation That Council endorses the continuation of the Elected Members Conferences, Seminars, Attendance and Authorised Travel Policy as outlined in Attachment 1 .

 Risk Category Adopted Risk Appetite Risk Assessment Outcome

 Strategic Direction Moderate Low

 Reputation Low Low

 Governance Low Low

-Community and Stakeholder Moderate Low
+Community and Stal ceholder Moderate Low

 Financial Management Low Low

-Environmental Responsibility Low Low Service Delivery Low Low Organisational Health and Safety Low Low Conclusion Council last re eviewed the Elected Members Con ferences, Seminars, Attendance and Authorise ed Travel Policy in 2018, with no fe edback received since that time.
-The City's Policy is on par with other local governments of similar sizes, and no changes are therefore recommended to the Policy.
+Environmental Responsibility Low Low

+Service Delivery Low Low

+Organisational Health and Safety Low Low

+Attendance a since that tire reviewed the Elected Memb and Authorised Travel Policy in 20 ne.
+The City's Policy is on par w and no changes are therefore reco 018, with no feedback received with other local governments of

-Option 2 Conferences cil endorses the continuations, Seminars, Attendance and attachment 1 and as further ame Authorised Travel Policy as
+Option 2 That Council endorses the continuation of the Elected Members Conferences, Seminars, Attendance and Authorised Travel Policy as outlined in Attachment 1 and as further amended.

 Risk Category Adopted Risk Appetite Risk Assessment Outcome

 Strategic Direction Moderate Dependent on the

 Reputation Low amendments made to the

 Governance Low Policy.

 Community and Stakeholder Moderate

 Financial Management Low

 Environmental Responsibility Low

 Service Delivery Low

 Organisational Health and Safety Low

-Conclusion wish to make amendments to the

-ks in the areas of financial manag der (dependant on the changes ma
+Conclusion Council may wish to make amendments to the Policy, which may accompany increased risks in the areas of financial management, reputation or community and stakeholder (dependent on the changes made).